Chelsea Physic Garden: History

 The Worshipful Society of Apothecaries initially established the garden on a leased site of Sir John Danvers' well-established garden in Chelsea, London.
 This house, called Danvers House, adjoined the mansion that had once been the house of Sir Thomas More.
 Danvers House was pulled down in 1696 to make room for Danvers Street.

-In 1713, Dr Hans Sloane purchased from Charles Cheyne the adjacent Manor of Chelsea, about 4 acre, which he leased in 1722 to the Society of Apothecaries for £5 a year in perpetuity, requiring only that the garden supply the Royal Society, of which he was a principal, with 50 good herbarium samples per year, up to a total of 2,000 plants.
+In 1713, Sir Hans Sloane purchased from Charles Cheyne the adjacent Manor of Chelsea, about 4 acre, which he leased in 1722 to the Society of Apothecaries for £5 a year in perpetuity, requiring in the Deed of Conveyance that the garden supply the Royal Society, of which he was a principal, with 50 good herbarium samples per year, up to a total of 2,000 plants.

 That initiated the golden age of the Chelsea Physic Garden under the direction of Philip Miller (1722–1770), when it became the world's most richly stocked botanic garden.
 Its seed-exchange programme was established following a visit in 1682 from Paul Hermann, a Dutch botanist connected with the Hortus Botanicus Leiden and has lasted until the present day.
 The seed exchange programme's most notable act may have been the introduction of cotton into the colony of Georgia and more recently, the worldwide spread of the Madagascar periwinkle (Catharanthus roseus).

 Isaac Rand, a member and a fellow of the Royal Society, published a condensed catalogue of the garden in 1730, Index plantarum officinalium, quas ad materiae medicae scientiam promovendam, in horto Chelseiano.
-Elizabeth Blackwell's A Curious Herbal (1737–39) was illustrated partly from specimens taken from the Chelsea Physic Garden.
+Elizabeth Blackwell's A Curious Herbal (1737–1739) was illustrated partly from specimens taken from the Chelsea Physic Garden.
+In 1781, the collection of specimens was donated by the Royal Society to the British Museum in Bloomsbury, then moved in 1881 to the Department of Botany of the British Museum in Kensington, now the Natural History Museum.

 Sir Joseph Banks worked with the head gardener and curator John Fairbairn during the 1780–1814 period.
 Fairbairn specialized in growing and cultivating plants from around the world.

 Parts of the garden have been lost to road development – the river bank during 1874 construction of the Chelsea Embankment on the north bank of the River Thames, and a strip of the garden to allow widening of Royal Hospital Road.
 What remains is a 3.5 acre patch in the heart of London.

+The Trustees of the London Parochial Charities took over management of the garden in 1899 and for the majority of the twentieth century, it was used for scientific research and was not open to the public.
+In 1983, the garden became a charity and was run by a private board of trustees, and a few years later in 1987, it was open to the general public for the first time.

+In 2001 the then director Rosie Atkins led changes that improved the educational role of the garden.

-As of 2020, the chairman of the trust that manages the garden is Michael Prideaux.
-His predecessor was Sarah Troughton.
-The garden director is Sue Medway.
-As of 2020 the garden is raising funds to restore the historic glasshouses on the site.
+As of 2025, the chair of the trust that manages the Garden is Sarah Flannigan.
+Since 2014, the garden director is Sue Medway MBE.